exoplanetvetting/DAVE/README.md

 3. clip = main.runOne(206103150,cfg)

 ## Example use for TESS
-1. from dave.tessPipeline import vet_tess_ as pp_tess
+1. from dave.tessPipeline import vet_tess_
 2. detrendType_ = "eleanor"
-3. clip = pp_tess.runOneDv(detrendType, 1,271893367,1,5.8707,1326.2738,5338.0,2.4)
+3. clip = vet_tess_.runOneDv(detrendType, 1,271893367,1,5.8707,1326.2738,5338.0,2.4)
-4. aa = pp_tess.runExport(clip,"tmp.txt")
+4. vet_tess_.runExport(clip,"tmp.txt")

+where input for runOneDv is:
-where input is Sector, TIC ID, Planet Number, Period, BTJD, Transit Depth [ppm], Transit Duration [hours].
-Currently supported "detrendType" are "tess" and "eleanor", where "tess" refers to the SPOC short-cadence data, and "eleanor" refers to eleanor-generated FFi lightcurves
+Sector, TIC ID, Planet Number, Period, BTJD, Transit Depth [ppm], Transit Duration [hours].

+Currently supported "detrendType" are "tess" and "eleanor", where "tess" refers to the [SPOC short-cadence data](https://archive.stsci.edu/prepds/tess-data-alerts/), and "eleanor" refers to [eleanor-generated FFI lightcurves](http://adina.feinste.in/eleanor/)

 ## Additional requirements
 To get DAVE to work for K2, you will have to create a directory called `.mastio/k2` in your home directory.